 - Avoid touching a fallen overhead power line.

 - Stay at least 10ft away from overhead wires during cleanup and other activities.

 - Survey the area and avoid touching anything that may be in contact with a wire, like tree limbs or other debris.

 - Stay inside the vehicle and continue to drive away from the line if an overhead wire falls across your vehicle while you are driving.

 - Call emergency services.

-Should you experience any repercussions within your home after the authorities have corrected a downed utility pole, contact Tim Kyle Electric.
+Should you experience any repercussions within your home after the authorities have corrected a downed utility pole, contact Tim Kyle Electric, Heating & Cooling.
 We provide 24/7 emergency service.
 Your family’s safety is our top priority.
 If you are looking for an Eldersburg electrician, give us a call today.